jwern/national-parks/README.md

 This national parks page was built with JavaScript and SCSS.
 It uses [webpack 5](https://webpack.js.org/), including [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin), [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin), and more (see [package.json](package.json) for the full list of dependencies).

 The color scheme was designed with the help of [Colormind](http://colormind.io/) and [Coolors](https://coolors.co/).
-The header "logo" and social media icons are from [Ionicons](https://ionic.io/ionicons).
+The header "logo" and footer social media icons are from [Ionicons](https://ionic.io/ionicons).

 The hero image is a photo of Muir Woods by [Corey Agopian on Unsplash](https://unsplash.com/photos/XGOzlCNeP1I).
 The header / footer texture overlay is from [Transparent Textures](https://www.transparenttextures.com/).